primitivefinance/rmm-sdk/docs/sdk/rmm-sdk.floating.scaled.md

 ## Floating.scaled property

+> This API is provided as a preview for developers and may change based on feedback that we receive.
+Do not use this API in a production environment.
+>

- Raw value scaled by scale factor and floored
+Raw value scaled by scale factor and floored.

 <b>Signature:</b>